Blue EndeavourOur open ocean farm proposal

 Currently all salmon farms in New Zealand are inshore and close to land.
 We have spent four years researching and planning with experts to develop a salmon farm 7km away from land, in the open ocean.

 What is open ocean farming?

 Open ocean farming is an aquaculture practice where farms are located in deeper, less sheltered, high energy surface waters with stronger currents.
-They are typically several kilometres away from land and recognised globally as best practice to achieve better environmental, social and economic outcomes.
+They are typically several kilometres away from land.

 Blue Endeavour farm details

 Blue Endeavour could be New Zealand’s first open ocean salmon farm.
-To ensure the farm is designed to best international standards we have teamed up with global experts and are utilising cutting-edge technology.
+To ensure the farm is designed to best international standards we have worked with global experts in their design.

 Within the Blue Endeavour site are two blocks of pens, a northern block and a southern block.
 Each block will contain ten circular pens in a two by five layout.
 The total farming footprint equates to less than 12 surface hectares in size.

 The circular pens will be constructed of galvanised steel and high-density polyethylene, designed and manufactured to withstand extreme weather conditions.